 Once you’ve established whether the imperfections of the wallpaper can be fixed or if you will be removing the wallpaper all together there are just a couple of other things to keep in mind before painting over wallpaper.

 If we go back to questions 5 and 6 above, which are is the colour of the wallpaper dark, and is there a texture to the wallpaper than the following needs be considered.

-If you are painting over a dark coloured wallpaper then you will need to use more paint.
-It will take more than 2 coats of paint to finish to get complete coverage.
-You may find this article on how to paint the interior of a House helpful as it provides a breakdown of everything you need to calculate the costs from buying the paint brush to the paint and everything in between.
+If you are painting over a dark coloured wallpaper then you will need to use more paint as it will take more than 2 coats of paint to finish to get complete coverage.
+You may find this article on how to paint the interior of a House helpful as it provides a breakdown of everything you need to calculate the costs for buying all the tools like the paint brush to the paint and everything in between.

-If the wallpaper is of a lighter colour you may be lucky enough to paint a primer first then 2 coats of paint to finish.
-This is not inclusive of any texture on the wallpaper for if you do have any texture you may want to remove the wallpaper without painting over it.
-Any paint you apply over the texture will only amplify the pattern and texture of that wallpaper.
-So in the end if you want an absolute smooth finish to the walls you should remove the wallpaper entirely.
+If the wallpaper is of a lighter colour you may be lucky and have to paint a primer first then 2 coats of paint to finish.
+This is not inclusive of any texture on the wallpaper for if you do have any texture you may want to remove the wallpaper without painting over it as any paint you apply over the texture will only amplify the pattern and texture of that wallpaper.

-If it’s too much as a DIY project, than look to hire the painting services of an interior house painter as they will have the knowledge and experience of removing the wallpaper, repairing drywall, and many other services beyond paint, along with their knowledge of paint products.
+If it proves to be too much as a DIY project, than look to hire the painting services of an interior house painter as they will have the knowledge and experience of removing the wallpaper, repairing drywall, and many other services beyond paint, along with their knowledge of paint products.

 Painting over wallpaper is not as easy as some diy shows will explain.
 If you are convinced you want to tackle this on your own, here is more information and House Painting Tips to help guide you along the way.

 Whether its painting over wallpaper or removing wallpaper call on the right painting contractor to help you get it done faster and without the headache.